astrotime/timenomad_app/collections/_posts/2018-12-22-saturn-pluto-conjunction-year-2019.md

 Everybody loves New Moons and Full Moons!
 Why so?

-We often get excited about relatively short-term events, like aspects between fast moving planets — by the way, the New and Full Moon are if fact just that, exact aspects of the Moon’s conjunction and opposition with the Sun.
+We often get excited about relatively **short-term events**, like aspects between fast moving planets — by the way, the New and Full Moon are if fact just that, exact aspects of the Moon’s conjunction and opposition with the Sun.

 Short-term aspects produce quick events that readily reflect in human psychology — they make us happy, angry, sad, violent or romantic and in love.
 The very fabric of the Shakespearean drama comes out of those ever-repeating ebbs and flows.

-The upcoming Saturn-Pluto conjunction will slowly and grindingly unfold itself throughout the whole of 2019 and will culminate on January 12, 2020.
+The upcoming Saturn-Pluto conjunction will **slowly and grindingly unfold itself** throughout the whole of 2019 and will culminate on January 12, 2020.
 That is a very different kind of astral dynamics.
 This story will attempt to explore what it may mean in a broader context, especially taking into account recent economical developments and fluctuations within the stock market.

 ## Big cycles bring big changes

-Long-term aspects develop slowly and often go relatively unnoticed due to their very broad influence that spans years or decades.
+**Long-term aspects** develop slowly and often go relatively unnoticed due to their very broad influence that spans years or decades.
 Those periods in time — that are rare and seemingly act mostly in a background — often coincide with significant shifts in the society, economy and politics.

 Observing macro cycles is generally more difficult and requires an extra amount of patience and perhaps somewhat of an analytical mindset that doesn’t rush to immediate conclusions.